dillonHe/EasyEDA-Documents/Open-File-Format/PCBFileObject.md

 ##Rules <a name="rules"></a>
 ### JSON Keys
- Every EasyEDA graph unit has an unique key, such as  "TRACK", "PAD", "VIA", "TEXT", "DIMENSION", "FOOTPRINT", "ARC", "RECT", "CIRCLE", "IMAGE", "COPPERAREA", "SOLIDREGION", "DRCRULE", "FABRICATION"
+ Every EasyEDA graph unit has an unique key, such as  "TRACK", "PAD", "VIA", "TEXT", "DIMENSION", "FOOTPRINT", "ARC", "RECT", "CIRCLE", "HOLE", "COPPERAREA", "SOLIDREGION", "DRCRULE", "FABRICATION"

 ### itemOrder key
    Becuase of an object in EasyEDA  is an unordered set of name/value pairs in [JSON format](http://json.org/), but EasyEDA's graphs are ordered.
 We need an array to store the order of these objects.
 Every package has an itemOrder key and the whole JSON object has an itemOrder key.